wwwlicious/servicestack-introspec/readme.md

 ## Output
-3 services are registered as part of this service
+3 services are registered as part of this plugin.

+A demo site running this plugin is available at [http://introspec.servicestack.net/](http://introspec.servicestack.net/).

 ### Spec